 (BOR 3-21-68; amended 9-21-79, 4-16-82)

-Notice of non-reappointment should be given in writing in accordance with the following standards; however, such standards shall not be applicable to any administrative assignments (see C170.1 to C170.3).
+Notice of non-reappointment should be given in writing to a faculty member by the dean of the college in accordance with the following standards; however, such standards shall not be applicable to any administrative assignments (see C170.1 to C170.3).

 - Not later than December 15 of the second academic year of service, if the appointment expires at the end of that year; or, if an initial two-year appointment terminates during an academic year, at least six months in advance of its termination.